 - the type of format you need

 We’ll consider your request and get back to you within five days.

-We’re always looking to improve the accessibility of this website.
+We’re always looking to improve the accessibility of this website and welcome suggestions for improvements.
 If you find any problems not listed on this page or think we’re not meeting accessibility requirements, email: firstname.lastname@example.org

 Technical information about this website’s accessibility